 We put a high value around great design and a great user experience.
 When we moved to our current office we had new microwaves installed on all of the floors.
 Unfortunately, they were confusing, ugly, and hard to use.
 So what did we do?
 We decided to remove them all because we realized that they didn’t live true to our values.
 It’s not always the big things that make the difference, it can be the small things that add up to make a larger impact!

 The tl;dr of this is as follows: Determine what behaviors and beliefs you value as a company, and have everyone live true to them.
 These behaviors and beliefs should be so essential to your core, that you don’t even think of it as culture.

 Q: What was the greatest cultural challenge exponential growth posed (how do you work to solve it)?

 A: Realizing that things evolve, change and need to scale.
 Nothing is ever fully complete and there’s always room for more iterations and development!
 More importantly, understanding that great ideas have an expiry date.
 We have a saying at Shopify: ‘strong opinions, loosely held.'
 We talk about this often because a lot of great ideas might be right for 100 employees, but completely wrong for 500.

 This was pretty hard to swallow at times, but once we came to terms with this, we were better off for it.
-We were able to adapt and evolve certain tools, processes and behaviours to be more inline with the current culture, instead of the original ‘50 people culture.’
+We were able to adapt and evolve certain tools, processes, and behaviors to be more in line with the current culture, instead of the original ‘50 people culture.’

 Q: A great quote from one of Shopify’s employees: “The problems we have to solve can be tough.
 But we all work together.”
 Teamwork is crucial, particularly in a multi-location company that is growing exponentially.
 What are some tools the team at Shopify use to stay cohesive?